-There is a hole in the wall between the two upper chambers of the fetal heart in the womb.
-This hole, called the foramen ovale, is a normal part of the fetal heart anatomy and usually closes after birth.
-Patent foramen ovale (PFO) is a condition in which this hole doesn’t fully close.
+In your mother's womb before you're born, you have a hole in the wall between the two upper chambers of your heart.
+This hole (called the foramen ovale) is a normal part of your heart as you grow.
+It usually closes after birth.
+Patent foramen ovale (PFO) happens when this hole doesn’t fully close.

 Dr. Lim discusses Patent Foramen Ovale, or PFO, a hole in the heart that is a common cause for stroke.
 PFO Closure provides a minimally invasive treatment option for patients.
 View PFO procedure transcript.